An Iconic Landmark Worth Exploring

 Seattle’s beloved Volunteer Park Water Tower rises to 520 feet above sea level, the highest point on Capitol Hill.
 Climb to the top where you can enjoy sweeping views of the Puget Sound region.
 Sixteen windows around the perimeter provide 360-degrees of viewing beauty!
 While trees now block some of the view, the Parks Department is planning a renovation project when funds are available.

 At the base, a circular walking path takes you around the Water Tower.
-The Water Tower also serves as a traffic circle, anchoring the Concourse at the south end of Volunteer Park.
-The Water Tower is the first thing visitors see when entering from Millionaire’s Row on 14th Avenue East.
+It is the first thing visitors see when entering from Millionaire’s Row on 14th Avenue East.

 Built on a wooden mound sixteen feet high, the observatory structure encloses a standpipe (water tank).
 This standpipe was built from nine curved steel plates to improve water pressure in 1906.
 It is sixty feet high and holds 883,000 gallons of water.
 In 1907, the Volunteer Park Water Tower began operation, and the Observatory opened the following year.

 It is unknown who designed the Water Tower building, but John Olmsted once wrote that he thought it may have been Charles Saunders.
 Round with a brick exterior, the Water Tower building has two doors, one at the north and one at the south, each leading to the observatory via a spiraling staircase of 106 steps plus two short landings.